White Water Lily Tincture || Nymphaea alba

 In some Northern American traditions, the waterlilies were associated with the underwater serpent, and therefore with the ability to see in different realms.
 Some theories now consider that it is possible the waterlily may have even been the Soma written about in ancient Vedic records.

 Drunk traditionally in alcohol or as a fresh or dried leaf tea, it can also be smoked as a dry herb.
 The plant may increase sexual playfulness, energise, sedate, tonify the digestive and reproductive tract and mildly increase dream activity.
 The bulbs roots of some Nymphaeae species have been documented to contain apomorphine and aporphine (which hydrolyses into apomorphine in the body).
-These show selective dopamine agonistic properties specifically in the hypothalamus, which can aid in smooth muscle relaxation and vasodilation in regards to erectile dysfunction.
+These show selective dopamine agonist properties specifically in the hypothalamus, which can aid in smooth muscle relaxation and vasodilation in regards to erectile dysfunction.

 The water lily is both mucilaginous and astringent, meaning it is balancing to the fluids of the body, whether they are in deficiency or excess; it is also relaxing to the parasympathetic nervous system.